 Ashley Dockens

-Ashley L. Dockens, PhD, AuD, CCC-A, is a dynamic academic leader serving at Lamar University as the Associate Dean of Policy and Procedure in the College of Graduate Studies.
-In this role, she shapes and implements policies to drive academic excellence and compliance.
-Additionally, as the Director of the Center for Teaching and Learning Enhancement, Dr. Dockens is dedicated to promoting innovative teaching practices and leading all university AI initiatives, ensuring ethical and effective integration into academic programs.
+Ashley L. Dockens, PhD, AuD, CCC-A, is a dynamic academic leader serving at Lamar University as the Assistant Provost of Academic Innovation & Quality Assurance, Office of Academic Affairs and the Associate Dean of Policy and Procedure, College of Graduate Studies.
+In these roles, she shapes and implements policies to drive academic excellence and compliance.
+Having previously served as the Director of the Center for Teaching and Learning Enhancement, Dr. Dockens is dedicated to promoting innovative teaching practices and leading all university AI initiatives, ensuring ethical and effective integration into academic programs.
 As an Associate Professor of Audiology, she shares her passion for the field, having previously directed the Doctor of Audiology program.
 In higher education, she serves as a regular speaker on the topic of generative AI at state, national, and international venues.
-As of March 2024, Dr. Dockens has committed to serving as Chair of the AI Taskforce for the Council of Academic Programs in Communication Sciences and Disorders, an international accreditor for the field.
+Beginning March 2024, Dr. Dockens committed to serve as Chair of the AI Taskforce for the Council of Academic Programs in Communication Sciences and Disorders, an international accreditor for the field.
 Dr. Dockens' diverse roles reflect her commitment to higher education through leadership, contributing to the overall success of the academic community.

 Nydia Bou